-Cheering at your opponents' errors, or cheering to spite another team is unacceptable (even as a spectator).
-Players on the bench are also subject to the above rules and a player in question, or the bench can either be given a technical foul at the discretion of the referee.
+Cheering at your opponents' errors, or cheering to spite another team is unacceptable (even as a spectator).Players on the bench are subject to these rules and can receive technical fouls.

 - All of these rules can be enforced by the referee and can result in a Technical foul.
 At the referees discretion, they may also not be penalised.
 At two Technical fouls the player will be ejected and put under review for suspension.
 A player who is ejected will be given 1 minute to leave the stadium.
 A player who refuses to leave will cause his team to forfeit and may cause management to involve the police.